Louisa Charlotte Tyndall: Later life

 Tyndall died on 19 August 1940, aged 95, at Hindhead House, Hindhead.
 She outlived John by 47 years and throughout their time together, they had no children.
-John died from being accidentally given the wrong amount of medicine by Tyndall, which caused him to overdose on chloral hydrate.
+John died from being accidentally given the wrong amount of medicine by Louisa, which caused him to overdose on chloral hydrate.
 John had been using chloral hydrate to treat his insomnia for some time before the incident.
-Tyndall gave him the dose because he was sick and bedridden.
-After his death on December 4, 1893, she worked on writing his biography until she died in 1940.
+Louisa gave him the dose because he was sick and bedridden.
+After his death on 4 December 1893, she worked on writing his biography until she died in 1940.
 After John's death, Tyndall refused to publish a biography of his work until all of his research was organized and finalized.
 It took Tyndall to die in 1940 for John's biography to be published in 1945.
-Tyndall gave permission to A. S. Eve and C. H. Creasey to publish the biography before she died.
+Louisa gave permission to A. S. Eve and C. H. Creasey to publish the biography before she died.
 She is the reason that there is a detailed record of John's life and work.